Kenneth R. Fletcher

 Kenneth R. Fletcher became Delta Township’s Supervisor in November of 2008, and is currently serving his second term.
 Supervisor Fletcher was born in Ionia, Michigan.
 He is a graduate of Michigan State University’s James Madison College where he received a Bachelor of Arts degree in Political Theory and International Relations.
 He has worked in the Michigan legislative and political arenas for over 25 years.

-As Township Supervisor, he moderates all board meetings, calls special meetings, appoints committee members and works with the Manager in developing Township Board agendas and the annual budget.
+As Township Supervisor, he moderates all board meetings, calls special meetings, appoints committee members and works with the Manager’s Office in developing Township Board agendas and the Township’s Annual Budget.
 The Supervisor is elected every four years at the time of the Presidential Election.

 Keeping Delta a great place to live and raise a family is always a priority for Supervisor Fletcher.
-He takes great pride in the new East-West Non-Motorized Pathway that runs from Sharp Park to Canal Road.
-Plans are currently underway to expand the pathway to the neighborhoods east of the library.
+He takes great pride in the new East-West Non-Motorized Pathway that runs from Maycroft Road to Canal Road.

 He chairs the Township’s Public Safety Committee and has previously served on the Utilities and Environment, Transportation, and Administrative Committees.